Dual Quaternion Based Contact Modeling for Fast and Smooth Collision Recovery of Quadrotors: Dual Quaternion formulation

 The displacement $\boldsymbol{\hat{\delta}}$ is mapped to the configuration manifold via the dual exponential $\hat{\mathbf{q}}_{\Delta} = \exp(\tfrac{1}{2}\boldsymbol{\hat{\delta}})$ \cite{dqnmpc2025}.
 The recovery setpoint $\hat{\mathbf{q}}_d$ and configuration error $\hat{\mathbf{q}}_e$ are defined as

-Shifting the reference trajectory introduces virtual compliance, allowing the UAV to yield to the collision.
-This avoids tracking errors associated with rigid setpoints, smoothly dissipating impact energy while keeping motor commands bounded.\\
+With $\hat{\mathbf{q}}_d$ fixed at $t_c$, the reference twist vanishes and the body twist $\hat{\boldsymbol{\xi}}$ is itself the velocity-error coordinate.
+Shifting the reference setpoint introduces virtual compliance, allowing the UAV to yield to the collision.

-\textbf{Remark 2.} Our formulation shares the same objective as classical admittance control \cite{MarkMuller,Patnaik2021} by inducing post-impact compliance in the system and generalizes classical admittance control to $SE(3)$.
-While classical admittance decouples contact forces and torques, risking physically conflicting reference trajectories during impacts, our approach processes the unified dual wrench.
-By enforcing coupled screw motion, the outer-loop setpoint inherently accounts for momentum transfer.
-This guarantees $SE(3)$-consistent compliance and enhances recovery performance without requiring custom inner-loop modifications.\\